ITV/scala-pact/SSL_README.md

 This code will load the JSON file.
 If the interaction has a  `pact-ssl-context` it will use that header to select an SSL context from the SslContextMap that is in scope.

+# SSL and stubbing
+ See the readme in the project scala-pact stubber

 # KNOWN ISSUES

 ## Pact Verifier doesn't currently verify SSL